article

 Shop smart and consider alternatives

-Buy off-season or post-holiday to score quality decor at a fraction of the price.
+Buy off-season or post-holiday to score quality decor at a fraction of the price—retailers typically discount seasonal items by 50-80% in post-season sales.
 For larger needs, rentals or wholesale buys save storage and upfront cost.
+Market analysis shows that strategic seasonal shopping can reduce annual decor expenses by 65% compared to retail-price purchases.

 Set up a simple rotation